 Everyone has their own taste, their own idea of what’s appealing, and we often disagree about what we like.
 But we probably can agree on the values we use to create good design.

 So what are the principles of good home design?
 Here are my top ten:

 1. Good home design is shaped by the individuals who live in it

 This is #1 on my list for a reason – the primary purpose of a home is to serve the specific, individual needs of the home’s occupants, rather than the needs of a generalized house market.

-At first glance this would seem to be the opposite of the previous definition…but it’s not.
-In addition to serving its occupants, a home should recognize the influence that climate, topography, solar access, vegetation, culture, etc. can and should have on its design.
+At first glance this would seem to be the opposite of the previous definition.
+But in addition to serving its occupants, a home should recognize the influence of climate, topography, solar access, vegetation, culture, etc. in its design.